xyu32/EE800_F2020/README.md

-## Object detection based on R-CNN,YOLO and SSD
+## Object detection based on R-CNN, YOLO, and SSD

 ## Introduction